 Gerry Thomas, a salesman for the company, came to the rescue.
 At the time, airlines were known to serve trays of pre-made food on flights.
 He combined that idea with Clarence Birdseye’s flash-freezing technique to create the world’s first TV dinner.
 He ordered aluminum trays, put together an assembly line, and before long, his turkey dinners complete with cornbread stuffing were available in supermarkets around the nation for 98 cents apiece.
 By the time 1954 came to a close, more than ten million of these turkey dinners had been purchased by busy families and bachelors all over the United States.

 Fun Fact: According to the American Frozen Food Institute, the average American eats approximately 72 frozen meals a year.
-That includes desserts, pizzas, breakfast items, and more.
+This includes desserts, pizzas, breakfast items, and more.